jclarson/BadBankCap/README.md

 # Installation

 Download the files.

 Start a MongoDB database listening on port 27017.

+In the download directory, run npm install.

+# Usage

+Since this is deployed on Heroku, you'll need to change the mongodb setting to point to your local database.

+- In the dal.js file:
+  - Uncomment line 2
+  - On line 5, change the first parameter of MongoClient.connect() from `process.env.MONGODB_URL` to just `url`

 Run node index.js from the directory to which the files were downloaded.

-# Usage

 After Installation has been completed, open a browser to localhost:3000.

 # Features

 Basic security requiring email and password to authenticate.

+All users can create new user accounts, deposit to and withdraw from checking and savings accounts, and transfer money between the 2 accounts.

+Standard users can see all data for their own account.

+Admin users:
+- Can see all data for all accounts.
+- Create admin user accounts when using the create new account page.
+- Are denoted visually when logged in with `(A)` after their name in the navbar.

 # Support